Rose is a full-time freelance writer who frequently writes about education, special education, DIY projects, food, Milwaukee, and more.

 - Vegetable ribbons (try eggplant, summer squash, or cabbage)

-Prepare the marinade.
+Step 1: Prepare the Marinade

 - Combine the tahini, soy sauce, vinegar, sesame oil, honey, ginger, garlic, cumin, and water in a large bowl.
 Keep in mind that it needs to be large enough to accommodate the shrimp.